symPiotr/amplicon_analysis_pipeline/README.md

 -rw-r--r-- 1 piotr.lukasik users  81K Sep 30 10:43 ITS2_W_377_R1.fastq
 -rw-r--r-- 1 piotr.lukasik users 410K Sep 30 10:43 ITS1a_W_377_R1.fastq
 ```
-These data are generally available within **/mnt/matrix/symbio/split_data** folder... but we have been much less consistent about this.
+These split data are generally available within **/mnt/matrix/symbio/split_data** folder, but until the script is freely available, you'll want to make sure that this is the case. **Please talk to Piotr!**

 Details of the splitting script and approach will soon be available at [https://github.com/symPiotr/split_amplicon_libs](https://github.com/symPiotr/split_amplicon_libs).
-**Library splitting is the first key step of our pipeline: you want to be analyzing data for each of the targets separately.
-Until the pipeline is available, please talk to Piotr!**

 &nbsp;

-### Section 5.
-The analysis of bacterial 16S rRNA amplicon data
-_... work in progress ..._

-&nbsp;

 ### Section 6.
 The analysis of COI amplicon data
 _... to be written ..._
+You probably want to start amplicon data analyses for a new batch of insects from checking the COI amplicons.
+These data

+&nbsp;

+### Section 5.
+The analysis of bacterial 16S rRNA amplicon data
+With

+The fully annotated analysis steps and commands are available at [16S_rRNA_workflow.md](16S_rRNA_workflow.md).

 ### Section 7.
 The analysis of fungal ITS amplicon data